Modernizing the warehouses of consumer brands with technology that pays for itself

 Is the system actually delivering what we paid for?

-You are a warehouse leader at a growing company that has just implemented a major automation project.
+You are a warehouse leader at a growing company that has just implemented an automation project.

 Now you are asking a question that is both simple and difficult: